GoogleCloudPlatform/click-to-deploy-solutions/object-localization/README.md

 * [Cloud Function](https://cloud.google.com/functions): Run your code in the cloud with no servers or containers to manage with our scalable, pay-as-you-go functions as a service (FaaS) product.
 * [Cloud Vision API](https://cloud.google.com/vision): Use our game-changing fully managed development environment Vertex AI Vision to create your own computer vision applications or derive insights from images and videos with pre-trained APIs,  AutoML, or custom models.

+## Costs
+Pricing Estimates - We have created a sample estimate based on some usage we see from new startups looking to scale.
+This estimate would give you an idea of how much this deployment would essentially cost per month at this scale and you extend it to the scale you further prefer.
+Here's the [link](https://cloud.google.com/products/calculator#id=c6c2f491-a991-44a6-9180-c7e26d6b81ee).

 ## Deploy

 :clock1: Estimated deployment time: 6 min